PriyathamVarma/Python_codes/README.md

 - 👋 Hi, I’m @PriyathamVarma
 - 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning AI/ML models
+- 🌱 I’m currently building new AI/ML models
-- 💞️ I’m looking to collaborate on startup projects
+- 💞️ I’m open to collaborate on startup projects
 - 📫 You can reach me on my git account

 <!---